AEG Short Circuit or Overcurrent on Start-Up

 Possible Causes

-Shorted high-voltage capacitor, Shorted mains filter, Faulty door switch causing short, Damaged power cord
+Shorted high-voltage capacitor, Shorted mains filter, Faulty door switch causing a short, Damaged power cord

 How to Fix / Troubleshooting